In Association with Amazon.com

 - Sisäpiha (suom.
 Natalia Baschmakoff, 1978)

-• L'incendie, 1954 [Fire]
+• L'incendie, 1954 [The fire]

 - Vuoret odottavat (suom.
 Natalia Baschmakoff, 1979)

-• Au café: nouvelles, 1957
+• Au café: nouvelles, 1957 (Paris: Gallimard; reprinted by Sinbad, 1984)

-• Le métier à tisser, 1957 [Tunisian Loom]
+• Le métier à tisser, 1957 [Tunisian loom]

 • Baba fekran, 1959

-• Un Éte africain: roman, 1959
+• Un Éte africain: roman, 1959 [An African summer]

-• Ombre gardiénne: poèmes, 1961 (preface by L. Aragon)
+• Ombre gardiénne: poèmes, 1961 (preface by L. Aragon) [Guardian shadow]

 • Qui se souvient de la mèr, 1962